gregcox7/StatLabs/docs/01-exploring.md

 ## Required packages

-Once you have RStudio up and running, run the following line of code by copying it and pasting it after the ">" in the "Console" in the lower left pane of the RStudio window.
+Once you have RStudio up and running, run the line of code in the grey box below by copying it and pasting it after the ">" in the "Console" in the lower left pane of the RStudio window.

 ```r